 Rise of “Fintech”: The perception of “financial technology” and its advantages continues to evolve in a positive direction.
 This could spell more investment to “back-end” type systems as well as more cognitive technology such as robotics or AI solutions.
 This makes financial institutions who’ve adopted these technologies early more attractive to companies looking to pursue acquisition.

-Has your financial institution recently completed a merger/acquisition or is looking to secure a deal in the near future?
+Has your financial institution recently completed a merger/acquisition, or is it looking to secure a deal in the near future?

 Below are some important items to keep in mind.